mergen-sergio/DBest/tutorial/17 - Optimization Techniques.md

 ## 17.4 - Sorting Operators

-Sorting plays a crucial role in query execution plans.
+Sorting plays an important role in query execution plans.
 It may be required because:
 - The **user explicitly requests sorted data** (e.g., `ORDER BY`).
 - Certain **operators require sorted data** to function efficiently.